Ayurvedic Detox: A Gentle, Body-Type Cleanse Guide

 - Salt to taste

-- Fresh coriander leaves for garnish
+- Fresh coriander leaves to garnish

 Method:

-- Add rice, dal, and water
+- Add rice, dal, water

 - Garnish with fresh coriander